 Now that familiarity with printed Numbers and with the “+” and “=” signs has been established, Counting is presented in the purely abstract form ( 4 + 1 = 5 ).

 Here, various sized Rods are stacked end-to-end.
-Their size is defined by their colors, which are shown in the Key at the upper right of the Lesson.
-Below each of the four problems, are the sizes printed as Numbers and “stacked together” by the connecting “+” signs.
+Their size is defined by their colors, which is shown in the Key at the upper right of the Lesson.
+Below each of the four problems are the sizes printed as Numbers and “stacked together” by the connecting “+” signs.
 Their Total Length is called for by the “=” sign.

 Another quantity “Time” is presented by focusing just on the Hours of clocks as units of Count.
-In this Lesson, the equivalence of the Hour Number, its correspondence to the Bead Count and to the Printed Number are further used to verify the equivalence of Dial and Digital clocks.
+In this Lesson, the equivalence of the Hour Number, its correspondence to the Bead Count and to the Printed Number are further used to verify the equivalence of both Dial and Digital clocks.

 Then any “X'ed out” Counts are subtracted from the previous total by simply moving Beads from the + side of the Abacus to the - side (notice the + and - markings on the sides of Mac's Abacus.

-For clarity of action, the Beads in each Row are shown grouped as they occur on the dice ...this technique is used extensively in the answers of the “Teaching Guide”.
+For clarity of action, the Beads in each Row are shown grouped as they occur on the dice ...this technique is used extensively in the answers of our Teaching Guide.

 As was done with Addition, Subtraction is presented in the purely abstract form ( 5 + 1 - 2 = 5 ).
-Your child starts with the Counts of the now familiar Lesson 116 (shown in the Key at the upper right of this Lesson).
+Your student starts with the Counts of the now familiar Lesson 116 (shown in the Key at the upper right of this Lesson).
 Then the value of the “- Digit” is subtracted from the previous total by simply moving that many Beads from the + side of the Abacus to the - side.

 By starting with values established in a previous “Addition” Lesson (116), this new experience proceeds from a position of familiarity, thus inspiring confidence in the process.

-The now familiar Group is expanded upon by assigning a “Token” to represent a specific quantity of a specific item (here 1 Token = 2 Basketballs).
-Your child is to count “2 Basketballs” at each occurrence of this Token.
+The now familiar Group Count is expanded upon by assigning a “Token” to represent a specific quantity of a specific item (here 1 Token = 2 Basketballs).
+Your student is to count “2 Basketballs” at each occurrence of this Token.
 This means the Token is worth 2 Beads on the associated Bead Row.

 Here, the Nickel becomes the Token and its value is (conveniently) set = 5 Pennies.
-This Lesson expands your child’s horizon by showing that a Token may have other appearances and may also be assigned to represent other objects.
+This Lesson expands your student's horizon by showing that a Token may have other appearances and may also be assigned to represent other objects.

 The fact that this particular assignment is “true” in the real world is a subtle prelude to the later introduction of Money in Mac's Abacus Basic workbook.

-Remember that the token Blue Beads in Row 2 are assigned the value of all 10 Beads of Row 1 allows us to “Trade” all 10 Beads of Row 1 for 1 Blue Bead (as shown in the inset).
+Remember that the token Blue Beads in Row 2 are assigned the value of all 10 Beads of Row 1, which allows us to “Trade” all 10 Beads of Row 1 for 1 Blue Bead (as shown in the inset).
 That done (also called a Carry), we can continue counting the loose parts to arrive at the total (=12).

-When the Count reaches 10 (=10 Beads) these 10 Beads of Row 1 are “Traded” for one Bead (Blue) on Row 2. (i.e. All the 10 Beads of Row 1 are reset to the Supply Side (-) and 1 Blue Bead is moved to the + side).
+When the Count reaches 10 (=10 Beads), these 10 Beads of Row 1 are “Traded” for one Bead (Blue) on Row 2. (i.e. All the 10 Beads of Row 1 are reset to the Supply Side (-) and 1 Blue Bead is moved to the + side).

-Now the Red Bead of Row 3 is defined as a Token whose value equals all 10 Beads (Blue) of Row 2.
+Now the Red Bead of Row 3 is defined as a Token, whose value equals all 10 Beads (Blue) of Row 2.

-Here, the Numbers to Add are scattered about.
-Once your child has added them all, he/she should print the total (based on the Beads counted in the Abacus Rows) in the box as shown.
+Once your student has added them all, he/she should print the total (based on the Beads counted in the Abacus Rows) in the box as shown.

 The Money Tokens for the Coins (Nickel, Dime and Quarter) are defined in terms of Pennies (in the Key).
 Using these assignments, the array of scattered coins is counted as (25 + 25 + 25 + 10 + 10 + 5 = 100).
-Since the “token” assignments are the values of real coins, your child is learning to count Money while using our Decimal System!
+Since the “token” assignments are the values of real coins, your student is learning to Count Money by using our Decimal System!

 Notice the DOTS branded into both sides of Mac's Abacus between Rows 2 and 3.
 These can be interpreted as separating the Dollars from the Cents!

-The Purple Bead of Row 4 is defined as a Token whose value equals all 10 Beads (Red) of Row 3.
-Thus, 1 Purple Bead = 10 x 100 = 1000 (= $10.00), so Row 4 can hold Counts into the $90.00's.
-Once all the Money is Counted, your child should print the results on the lines, based on the counts of Beads in the associated Abacus Rows.
+The Purple Bead of Row 4 is defined as a Token, whose value equals all 10 Beads (Red) of Row 3.
+Thus, 1 Purple Bead = 10 x 100 = 1000 (= $10.00), so Row 4 can hold Counts through the $90.00's.
+Once all the Money is Counted, your student should print the results on the lines provided, based on the counts of Beads in the associated Abacus Rows.
 He/she should include the “Decimal Point” as it occurs between the Red and Blue Bead Rows.

 Furthermore, he/she has an intuitive feel for some magnitudes of quantities and has developed a practical application for Math.

-Our 5-STAR collection.
+Our 5-STAR Collection

-© 2016 LearnTools Inc.
+© 2022 LearnTools Inc.